AEM-X/aem-sdk-setup/README.md

 - `fs-extra`, `glob` and `unzipper` for filesystem and archive operations
 - Jest for unit testing with coverage
 - ESLint and Prettier for code style
-- GitHub Actions for continuous integration with linting, formatting checks and tests
+- GitHub Actions for continuous integration with linting, formatting checks, tests and CodeQL analysis

 ## Package Information